feilipu/yaz180/owners_notes.md

 Reading from the APU is not affected by this issue, so it is done at full CPU speed.

-Note that in some situations the Am9511A-1 also requires that 2x Memory Wait states (and 3x I/O Wait states) be set, although it is not being accessed by memory operations.
+Note that in some situations the Am9511A-1 also requires that 2x Memory Wait states (and 3x I/O Wait states) be provided, although it is not being accessed by memory operations.
 I'm still not clear why this is the case.

 ## ESP-01S Interface